 Since the formation of the Gateway Urban Renewal Plan, the shared vision for Gateway has resulted in several important achievements.
 The MAX Red Line opened in 2001, providing transit to the airport via Gateway.
 The MAX Green Line opened in 2009 and connects Gateway with southeast Portland and Clackamas County.
 The 102nd Avenue Streetscape project significantly enhanced the pedestrian environment between NE Burnside and NE Halsey.
 Important newer private development includes Russellville Commons, the Oregon Clinic, and Glisan Commons.

 Gateway is well positioned to take advantage of the growing population and employment base in the region.
 As central and inner city neighborhoods continue to redevelop, demand will increase for housing and employment properties that can offer high quality transportation access and desirable urban amenities.
-With the URA set to expire in June 2022, the remaining resources will be best used by tailoring short term investments to Gateway’s assets to better position the area for future private investment.
+In June 2022, the Prosper Portland Board of Directors removed the expiration date for the Gateway TIF District, which will allow for continued public investment in the community.